UCSC-REAL/DS2/README.md

 ## 🎉🎉 News
 - [x] [2025.02.01] 👏👏 Accepted by **ICLR 2025**.
 - [x] [2024.12.10] 📢📢 Release the [curated dataset](https://huggingface.co/datasets/jlpang888/cured_dataset_gpt_4o_mini).
-- [x] [2024.12.01] 🚀🚀 Release the code of DS2.
+- [x] [2024.12.01] 🚀🚀 Release the code of **DS2**.

+## Brief Introduction
+This project is motivated by a common phenomenon that the errors of LLM-generated raw rating scores are widespread and vary significantly across different LLMs.
+Motivated by this, we introduce DS2, a diversity-aware score curation method for data selection. method for Data Selection.

 ![The Overview of Data Selection Pipeline](pipeline_overview.png)

+- **Prompt-based LLM Rating**: We generate an initial quality score for each data sample using advanced LLMs.
+- **Curated Quality Score Generation**: This step corrects potential rating score errors from the previous step by leveraging the Score Transition Matrix to derive a curated quality score.
+- **Long-tail Diversity Score Generation**: We score the diversity of each example by measuring the distance between feature embeddings, identifying samples that fall outside common clusters, which tend to be more distinct.
+- **Final Data Selection**:  We prioritize data by first sorting based on the curated scores and then by the long-tail scores.
+This dual sorting strategy helps with removing poor-quality outliers while ensuring a diverse, high-quality dataset.

 ## Dataset preparation

-We follow the codebase from [TULU](https://github.com/allenai/open-instruct).
-You can download the evaluation and original training data by running
+This repository follows the codebase from [TULU](https://github.com/allenai/open-instruct).
+One can download the evaluation and original training data by running

 ```
 bash model_finetune/scripts/prepare_eval_data.sh